Uncertainty-driven Exploration Strategies for Online Grasp Learning: Related works

 \subsection{Uncertainty Estimation in Deep RL}

 Uncertainty estimation is a research focus in various machine learning and deep learning subfields.
 Kendall et al. classify uncertainties into epistemic and aleatoric uncertainties\cite{1703.04977}.
 Epistemic uncertainty arises from the model's lack of knowledge or information.
 Aleatoric uncertainty, on the other hand, is related to the inherent stochasticity (or noise) in the data.
 In the RL domain, Charpentier et al. \cite{2206.01558} introduced desiderata influenced by supervised uncertainty estimation, encompassing both aleatoric and epistemic uncertainties.
 Lee et al. \cite{2007.04938} propose deep ensemble techniques for the Soft Actor-Critic (SAC) algorithm \cite{1801.01290}, utilizing uncertainty estimates to re-weight sample transitions during policy updates.
 By incorporating uncertainty measures, the agents gain insights into the reliability of the collected data.
 Clements et al. \cite{1905.09638} focused on estimating and disentangling uncertainties in distributional RL agents by estimating uncertainty at various quantiles \cite{1710.10044}, enabling more precise and reliable estimates of uncertainty in the RL setting.
+Additionally, methods based on Kalman filters as discussed in \cite{wagner2023kalman}, have also demonstrated their success in Bayesian uncertainty estimation.